Leicester v Tottenham betting tips: Spurs favourites to beat attack-light Foxes

 Where: King Power Stadium

-How to watch: Sky Sports
+How to watch: BT Sport 2

 All odds and markets correct as of date of publication